CalvinMagezi/praxis-ai-core/README.md

    - To create a PDF: "Create a PDF file named 'report.pdf' with the content 'This is a test report.'"
    - To read a Word document: "Read the contents of the file 'meeting_notes.docx'"
    - To create a Markdown file: "Create a Markdown file named 'todo.md' with a list of tasks"
+   - To perform a web search: "Search for the latest developments in quantum computing"

 3. Praxis will guide you through the process, using various tools to accomplish tasks as needed.